 Figure 2 repeats the process for the relationship between DV assault and changes in the density of packaged liquor licences.
-The values of other variables in the model have been held at the values used to plot Figure 1.
-Once again we see a sharp upward turn of the curve; this time when the packaged liquor licence concentration exceeds 0.75 per 1,000 of population.
+The values of other variables in the model have been held at the values used to plot Figure 1.13 Once again we see a sharp upward turn of the curve; this time when the packaged liquor licence concentration exceeds 0.75 per 1,000 of population.
 Comparing Figures 1 and 2, it can be seen that the magnitude of hotel concentrations across the LGAs was much higher than it was for packaged liquor concentration.
 More importantly, the effect of an increase in hotel concentration on DV assaults was much more pronounced than it was for packaged liquor concentration.
 The maximum value of the DV assault rate (log) was around three for the highest hotel concentration but was less than two for the highest packaged liquor concentration.

-Figure 3 shows an example of the increase in DV assault associated with increases in on-premises concentrations, while Figure 4 shows this same relationship for increases in club concentrations.
+Figure 3 shows an example of the increase in DV assault associated with increases in on-premises concentrations, while Figure 4 shows a non-linear effect for increases in club concentrations.14

-Looking at the slopes of the curves in Figures 3 and 4, it is apparent that as the concentration of on-premises and clubs respectively increased so too did the DV assault rate.
-As only linear terms were used for on-premises and clubs concentration, it was possible to calculate the elasticity effects of each of these two concentration rates on DV assault rates and compare their relative effects.
-For example, a 10 per cent increase in onpremises concentration (evaluated at its mean level) produced a 2.2 per cent increase in the DV assault rate.
-Whereas a 10 per cent increase in club concentration (evaluated at its mean level) only produced a 1.3 per cent increase in the DV assault rate.
+Looking at the slope of the curve in Figure 3, it is apparent that as the concentration of on-premises increased so too did the DV assault rate.
+A 10 per cent increase in on-premises concentration (evaluated at its mean level) produced a 1.2 per cent increase in the DV assault rate.
+While initially showing a decrease Figure 4 shows that once club concentration passes one per 1,000 population the DV assault rate increased.